• About TTT

 414 Pelham St., Bowie, Texas

-The Bowie Trade Days is a 125-year-old outdoor market and is still going strong!
+The Bowie Trade Days is a 125-year-old outdoor market that is still strong!
 People come from around the metroplex to see the unique vendors and enjoy the food.

 When: The weekend before the second Monday of every month.